 Then there’s setting up the fork spring rate and valving.
 Stiffer springs are required, but the valving needs to be softer for trail riding or else it will be a harsh ride.
 If properly set up, these forks are on another level compared to the stock 230F forks.
 Having extra travel helps too.

 The latest popular fork conversion is taking a complete XR400 front-end and bolting it onto the CRF230 chassis.
 There are still some small mods that need to be done, such as shortening the steering stem, but these are very capable forks, especially after some valving changes.

 Do you have the original tires on your CRF230?
 Even if they still have plenty of tread left, going to a different tire for the appropriate terrain will be an upgrade.
 After suspension, tires are the biggest factor to riding comfortably and confident, which will accelerate your skill and speed.
-I really like the Shinko F546 on the front and a IRC VE33 on the rear.
+I really like the Shinko F546 (Amazon) on the front and a IRC VE33 (Amazon) on the rear.
 They both work well in every terrain I’ve ridden my 230F.

 Upgraded CDI Box

 The CDI (ignition box) controls the timing of the spark that produces combustion for the engine.
 The stock CRF230F CDI is very mellow, to put it plainly.
 It’s a lazy ignition curve so that the power-curve is smooth, soft, and it won’t cause any pre-ignition problems.

 An aftermarket ignition will advance the spark at all or certain RPM ranges.
 What this means is that the spark plug will ignite and the combustion will begin at a sooner point of the engine rotation.
 This helps burn the mixture and push the piston back down at the right time to make more power.